Engage with Social

 Originality and Authenticity

-In the 2020 Hearsay Financial Services Social Media Content Study done by Hearsay Systems, they found that authentic and personal content written by local advisors and agents had ten times more than content suggested by their corporate vendor marketing teams.
+, they found that authentic and personal content written by local advisors and agents had ten times more than content suggested by their corporate vendor marketing teams.
 You are a part of the fabric in your local community.
 You know what issues your clients and communities are facing better than a corporate marketing team.

 You can take direction from content passed to you from corporate marketing, but look out into your community and get the pulse of your client base.
 Does this initiative align with them?
 If not, communicate what you see happening in the marketplace.
 If the initiatives do align with your clients’, include the corporate core message but craft the content in your own words.
 Your followers will know if you are passing along canned information.
 They see you as their knowledge trust in the area of health care.